 All schools will be invited to participate in the competition in as many languages and levels as they wish.
 In 2023 the competition will run for several weeks from just before February half-term until the beginning of the Easter holidays (8 February – 3 April).
 Teachers are asked to submit the top five submissions from their school for each level in each language by 3 April.

 The competition runs in the first instance across 10 geographical areas of the UK to ensure as much participation as possible from right across the country: East, Greater London, Midlands, Northern Ireland, North East, North West, Scotland, South East, South West, Wales.
 Our judges award commendations and select area winners from which UK-wide winners are then selected for each level in each language.
-See the list of winners and commendations in 2022.

 Teachers new to the prize can register to receive access to our teaching resources and updates about the competition via this registration form.